Former Boise Mayor Brent Coles announces mayoral run, 16 years after scandal

 BOISE, Idaho — A former Boise mayor who resigned from his position after being charged with misusing taxpayer funds is again seeking the City of Trees' top position.

-Brent Coles announced Friday morning that he is running for Boise mayor, joining a race packed with five other candidates, including incumbent Mayor Dave Bieter.
+Brent Coles announced Friday morning that he is running for Boise mayor, joining a race packed with six other candidates, including incumbent Mayor Dave Bieter.

 Coles served as Boise's mayor from 1993 to 2003, stepping down amid allegations of illegal travel.